 RailAway offers lots of different escape bundles

-Included in the package is the train ride to Neuhausen, discounted boat tickets to get across the river and onto the rock (20% off), as well as a discounted admission to the Laufen Castle with its museum (10% off).
+The package usually includes the train ride to Neuhausen, discounted boat tickets to the river and onto the rock, and a discounted admission to the Laufen Castle with its museum.
 Before hopping on the train to Neuhausen, we buy this bundle offer at the counter of our local train station.

 The train ride between Zürich and Neuhausen turns more scenic as we leave Winterthur.
-We zip past wheat fields and forests, always on the lookout for the River Rhine.
-At one point, our train crosses the river, but we are too slow to snap a picture!
+We zip past wheat fields and forests, always looking for the River Rhine.
+Our train crosses the river at one point, but we are too slow to snap a picture!

 Once in Neuhausen, we first head to the official ticket office.
-The RailAway bundle comes with vouchers that need to be exchanged for barcoded admission tickets.
-Here, you should also reserve a seat on boat line #1 headed for the rock.
+The RailAway bundle comes with vouchers that must be exchanged for barcoded admission tickets.
+Here, you should reserve a seat on boat line #1 headed for the rock.

 Getting close to the Rhine Falls on the Neuhausen side

 Due to this summer’s heavy rain, the falls are spouting more than ever.
 Think 3600 bathtubs worth of water - every single second!
-There are several must-visit spots on the Neuhausen side which allow you to grasp the falls.
+Several must-visit spots on the Neuhausen side allow you to grasp the falls.

 The Belvedere viewing platform is accessible by scanning your museum ticket.
 (Otherwise, it's an extra five francs.)
-Located just below the castle, this spot will give you the best overview of the falls.
-From the train viaduct on the far right-hand side to the narrowing river on the left, the panoramic vistas are worth the admission price.
+This spot will give you the best overview of the falls, located just below the castle.
+The panoramic vistas are worth the admission price from the train viaduct on the far right-hand side to the narrowing river on the left.

 Before turning around, we continue on the trail through the opening in the cliff.
-On the other side, there is a covered lookout point within an arm’s reach of the water masses.
+On the other side, a covered lookout point is within an arm’s reach of the water masses.
 You can’t get any closer to the falls than this!
 Or can you?